pietrobolcato/ai-song-contest/readme.md

 ## Setup

 First, download the dataset.
-It can be obtained here: https://github.com/yy1lab/Lyrics-Conditioned-Neural-Melody-Generation Second, set up the different paths for the project inside the file *common.py* Third, install the dependencies by running:
+It can be obtained here: https://github.com/yy1lab/Lyrics-Conditioned-Neural-Melody-Generation Second, set up the different paths for the project inside the file *common.py* and create the missing directories if needed Third, install the dependencies by running:

 ```